Cyberpunk 2077: Art

 The work of Dieter Rams (left) and Syd Mead (right) served as inspiration for Night City.

 When designing Night City, the art design team at CD Projekt Red took multiple sources of inspiration.
-German industrial designer Dieter Rams and American neo-futurist concept artist Syd Mead inspired the team, who used Rams' elegance to juxtapose the low-class neighbourhoods in Night City and Mead's vibrant colours and materialism to create the demeanor of Night City, in what the team called "kitsch".
+German industrial designer Dieter Rams and American neo-futurist concept artist Syd Mead inspired the team, which used Rams' elegance to juxtapose the low-class neighbourhoods in Night City and Mead's vibrant colours and materialism to create the demeanor of Night City, in what the team called "kitsch".
 Building these environments took the team eight years.
 To create a cyberpunk look for Night City, the team incorporated retro and futuristic elements.
 To accomplish this, the team looked at dilapidated or old-fashioned buildings—aspects of a familiar reality—with futurism.
 "For example, you could have a run down building with an old wooden door, but an LED light might be attached to that door, which could be a part of a high-tech security system," Hiroshi Sakakibara, Environment City Coordinator at CD Projekt Red, said during a Cyberpunk 2077 livestream at Tokyo Game Show 2020.
 A key source of inspiration for the team was Blade Runner (1982), which Sakakibara referred to as the "Bible of all cyberpunk".
 Other sources of inspiration for the team include the manga and anime series Ghost in the Shell, and other video games such as System Shock (1994) and the first part of Deus Ex (2000).
 To design the buildings in Night City, the team consulted with urban planners and drew upon the themes of Brutalist architecture.
 The game's yellow-themed design is an attempt to distinguish Cyberpunk from existing icons in its genre.
 The designs of Marcello Gandini helped shape the appearance of many of the cars in the game.
 A motorbike akin to the one in the Akira manga and anime film appears in the game, as well as a car inspired by Mad Max: Fury Road (2015).